MicrosoftDocs/windows-itpro-docs/windows/configuration/shared-pc-technical.md

 ## EnableAccountManager

-By enabling Enableaccountmanager, the following schedule task is turned on: `\Microsoft\Windows\SharedPC\Account Cleanup`
+By enabling Enableaccountmanager, the following schedule task is turned on: `\Microsoft\Windows\SharedPC\Account Cleanup`.

 ## Shared PC APIs and app behavior